tamar365/playlist-client/README.md

 ## Description

-My Playlist App is a web application built using [React, Node.js, MongoDB].
+My Playlist App is a web application built, using the technologies in this FRONTEND repository: React, CSS, HTML.
+In the further repository of the BACKEND, which includes the technologies: Node.js, MongoDB and YuoTube API .
 It provides a user-friendly interface for searching songs on YouTube and creating a personalized playlist.
 Opem your web browser (in desktop) and visit: https://myhitsplaylist.netlify.app/

 ## Features